 By Gerda Drews

-When the Battle for Berlin started in April 1945, I was staying with some relatives on a farm south of the city.
+When the Battle of Berlin started in April 1945, I was staying with some relatives on a farm south of the city.
 The farm was filled with German soldiers who were in full retreat.

 There was little hope that we could hold out against the Russians, but I wanted to be with my family when the worst happened, so I left the farm on April 28th to return to Berlin.